AustinMadert/hockey_data_performance/capstone_project1/Experiment_Design.md

 We will seek to test dependence between position drafting and season performance using a chi-squared test:
     - performance: increase in win percent vs. decrease in win percent
     - position drafting: drafted goalies early, drafted defenders early, drafted forwards early
+    - Null Hypothesis: Team season performance IS NOT related to the positions favored during the draft
+    - Alternative Hypothesis: Team season performance IS related to the positions favored during the draft

+Results of chi-squared test:
+    - With a chi-square score of 3.61 and 2 degrees of freedom, the test yielded a p-value of 0.16, which is not within the rejection region
+    - We do not reject the null hypothesis and cannot conclude on whether positions favored in the draft are related to season performance